-The best bet here is to check the label for how you should store your jerky, as it depends on flavorings, curing process, and the specific recipe used.
+The best bet here is to check the label for how you should store your jerky, as it depends on flavoring, curing process, and the specific recipe used.

-For homemade jerky, if you’ve used a vacuum-sealer or oxygen absorber, your jerky will store perfectly well in the pantry.
+For homemade jerky, if you’ve used a vacuum sealer or oxygen absorber, your jerky will store perfectly well in the pantry.
 If you don’t have that fancy equipment, you should keep your jerky in an airtight container in the refrigerator.

 You might be wondering: can you freeze your jerky?

 The answer is kind of.
 Freezing your jerky will almost definitely change its taste and texture.
 Therefore, if your jerky is store-bought and unopened, you should opt for the pantry over the freezer since it will last a long time at room temperature.

 If your jerky is open and you really want it to last, then put it in an airtight container to protect it from the cold freezer air, and place it in the freezer.
 Alternatively, double wrap with silver foil and a freezer bag for a space-saving option.